 3. Eat a balanced diet:

-A balanced diet that includes a variety of fruits, vegetables, whole grains, lean proteins, and healthy fats can help support muscle health and prevent muscle spasms.
+A well-rounded diet that includes a variety of fruits, vegetables, whole grains, lean proteins, and healthy fats can help support overall muscle health and reduce the likelihood of spasms.

 4. Consider supplements:

-If you're having trouble getting enough magnesium and potassium through your diet, consider taking a supplement.
-Talk to your doctor or a registered dietitian to determine the right dosage for you.
+If you're struggling to get enough magnesium and potassium through food alone, you may want to consider supplements.
+Consult with your doctor or a registered dietitian to determine the right dosage for your needs.

 5. Stay active: